ShaneIsrael/CyaSSL-Examples/README.md

     make

-You should now have an executable file `server`.
+You should now have an executable file `server-tcp`.
 Running this executeable will start up the server and begin listening on port `11111`.
 To execute this file type:

-    ./server
+    ./server-tcp

 and hit enter.